Healthy in Your Home

 Comfort is always key in your home.
 A good test is to think about whether you tend to turn away from a room in your home or does it call your name and encourage you (and others)

 to come on in and sit awhile.
-We all tend to spend the most time in just a few rooms in our home; the kitchen, the living area surrounding the kitchen; and our bedrooms.
-Make sure they are cozy and comfortable!
+We all tend to spend the most time in just a few rooms in our home; the kitchen, the living area surrounding the kitchen, and our bedrooms.
+Please make sure they are cozy and comfortable!

 Comfort, comfort, comfort.
 Oh ya, and beautiful too!